 Validated residue analytical methods are available for the determination of bromate and bromoform in drinking water.
-According to Commission Directive 2003/40/EC maximum limits of bromate and bromoform should be monitored after treatment of natural mineral waters by ozone-enriched air.
+According to Commission Directive 2003/40/EC3, maximum limits of bromates and bromoform should be monitored after treatment of natural mineral waters by ozone-enriched air.
 Validated residue analytical methods are available for the determination of bromate and trihalomethane (sum of chloroform, bromoform, dibromochloromethane, bromodichloromethane) in drinking water.
-According to Commission Directive 2020/2184, the maximum limit of bromate and trihalomethane should be monitored in drinking water.
+According to Commission Directive 2020/21844, the maximum limit of bromate and trihalomethane should be monitored in drinking water.
 Validated residue analytical methods are available for the determination of chlorate and chlorite in drinking water.
 According to the WHO Guidelines

-&lt;sup>1 The placing on the market of oxygen with a biocidal claim would not fall under the transitional measures specified in Article 93 of the BPR
+1 The placing on the market of oxygen with a biocidal claim would not fall under the transitional measures specified in Article 93 of the BPR for drinking-water quality, 4th edition (2011), the maximum limit of chlorate and chlorite should be monitored in drinking water.

-&lt;sup>2 CA-May15-Doc.5.1.a - Final "Management of in situ generated active substances in the context of the BPR - The case of ozone": https://circabc.europa.eu/ui/group/e947a950-8032-4df9-a3f0-f61eefd3d81b/library/acdcf5ce-4113-4b85-abef-5ec2e1af5a5f/details
+2 CA-May15-Doc.5.1.a - Final "Management of in situ generated active substances in the context of the BPR - The case of ozone": https://circabc.europa.eu/ui/group/e947a950-8032-4df9-a3f0-f61eefd3d81b/library/acdcf5ce-4113-4b85-abef-5ec2e1af5a5f/details

-&lt;sup>3 Commission Directive 2003/40/EC of 16 May 2003 establishing the list, concentration limits and labelling requirements for the constituents of natural mineral waters and the conditions for using ozone-enriched air for the treatment of natural mineral waters and spring waters (OJ L 126, 22.5.2003, p.
+3 Commission Directive 2003/40/EC of 16 May 2003 establishing the list, concentration limits and labelling requirements for the constituents of natural mineral waters and the conditions for using ozone-enriched air for the treatment of natural mineral waters and spring waters (OJ L 126, 22.5.2003, p.
 34-39).